-Use the add signaling-group command to create a signaling group between Communication Manager and Session Manager for use by the service provider trunk.
+Use the add signaling-group command to create a signaling group between Communication Manager and the Session Manager for use by the service provider trunk.
 This signaling group is used for inbound and outbound calls between the service provider and the enterprise.
-For the compliance test, signaling group 6 was used for this purpose and was configured using the parameters highlighted below.
+For the compliance test, signaling group 2 was used for this purpose and was configured using the parameters highlighted below.

 - Set the Group Type field to sip. - Set the IMS Enabled field to n.
-This specifies the Communication Manager will serve as an Evolution Server for the Session Manager. - Set the Transport Method to the value of tcp.
+This specifies the Communication Manager will serve as an Evolution Server for the Session Manager. - Set the Transport Method to the value of tcp (Transport Layer Security).
 For ease of troubleshooting during testing, the compliance test was conducted with the Transport Method set to tcp.
 The transport method specified here is used between Communication Manager and Session Manager.
-For security purposes, the default Transport Method value of TLS is recommended for production environments.

-- Set the Near-end Listen Port and Far-end Listen Port to a valid unused port.
+For security purposes, the default Transport Method value of TLS is recommended for production environments. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port.
 This is necessary for Session Manager to distinguish this trunk from the trunk used for other enterprise SIP traffic.
 The default well-known port value for SIP over TCP is 5060.
 The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5060. - Set the Peer Detection Enabled field to y.
 The Peer-Server field will initially be set to Others and cannot be changed via administration.
-Later, the Peer-Server field will automatically change to SM once Communication Manager detects its peer as a Session Manager. - Set the Near-end Node Name to clan1.
-This node name maps to the IP address of the CLAN card populated in the Avaya G650 gateway as defined in Section 5.3. - Set the Far-end Node Name to asm63.
-This node name maps to the IP address of the S8800 Server running Session Manager as defined in Section 5.3. - Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain field to the enterprise domain.
-For the compliance test, a domain of avayalab2.com was used. - Set Direct IP-IP Audio Connections to y.
+Later, the Peer-Server field will automatically change to SM once Communication Manager detects its peer as a Session Manager. - Set the Near-end Node Name to procr.
+This node name maps to the IP address of the Avaya S8800 Server running Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to asm.
+This node name maps to the IP address of the S8800 Server running Session Manager as defined in Section 5.3.

+- Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Leave the Far-end Domain field blank. - Set Direct IP-IP Audio Connections to y.
 This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic directly between the SIP trunk and the enterprise endpoint.
 If this value is set to n, the Avaya Media Gateway will remain in the media path of all calls between the SIP trunk and the endpoint.
 Depending on the number of media resources available in the Avaya Media Gateway, these resources may be depleted during high call volume preventing additional calls from completing. - Set the DTMF over IP field to rtp-payload.
 This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Default values may be used for all other fields.

-Note that the initial IP-IP Direct Media setting must be consistent with the setting in the signaling group used for general internal SIP traffic; otherwise unintended side effects could occur.
+Note that the Initial IP-IP Direct Media setting must be consistent with the setting in the signaling group used for general internal SIP traffic; otherwise unintended side effects could occur.
 The default setting is not to enable this feature.